FociSolutions/Orbital-Docs/_pages/docs/contributing.md

 classes: wide
 ---

 Welcome!
 We're excited to have contributors like you interested in supporting Orbital.
-Since Orbital is a modular solution, there's plenty of work to go around.
+Since Orbital is a _modular solution_, there's plenty of work to go around.

 ## Getting Started